KDE/digikam-doc/post_processing/metadata_editor.rst

 Device
 ~~~~~~

-This view record shot conditions used by camera.
+This view records shot conditions used by camera.

     .. warning::